21mannys/archproject/DESIGNDOC.md

 ##### 2. Accuracy Check
 After the full run, I can observe the RMSE, which informs me of how much error the model is predicted to make, and ensure it's of a reasonable value.
-## 11. Appendices

-Any additional material, diagrams, or information.